Watch Kanye West's 'Donda 2' premiere livestream

 The livestream began at 9PM ET with a continuous, pulsating heartbeat.
 Announcing the livestream on Instagram earlier today, Ye said it would include a “heartbeat stream”, “backstage camera” and “live performance”.
 Watch below:

-In addition to streaming live, the ‘Donda Experience’ event is also being shown at selected IMAX theatres in the US.
+In addition to streaming live, the ‘Donda Experience’ event is also being shown at IMAX theatres in 15 different cities.

 ‘Donda 2’ is slated to arrive shortly after the event in Miami.
 When first announcing the follow-up to last year’s ‘Donda’, Ye said it was being executive produced by Future.